BrowserStackCE/browserstack-examples-specflowplus/README.md

     set BROWSERSTACK_ACCESS_KEY=<browserstack-access-key>
     ```

-    Alternatively, you can also hardcode username and access_key objects in the [conf.json](SpecflowBrowserStack\conf.json) file.
+    Alternatively, you can also hardcode username and access_key objects in the [capabilities.yml](browserstack_examples_specflowplus/BrowserStack/Webdriver/Resources/capabilities.yml) file.

 Note:

--   We have configured a list of test capabilities in the [conf.json](SpecflowBrowserStack\conf.json) file.
-You can certainly update them based on your device / browser test requirements.
 -   The exact test capability values can be easily identified using the [Browserstack Capability Generator](https://browserstack.com/automate/capabilities)

 ## Running Your Tests

 ### Run a specific test on BrowserStack

 In this section, we will run a single test on Chrome browser on Browserstack.
-To change test capabilities for this configuration, please refer to the `single` object in `conf.json` file.
+To change test capabilities for this configuration, please refer to the `PlatformOptions` object in `capabilities.yml` file.

 -   How to run the test?

-    -   To run the default test scenario (e.g. Login Scenario) on your own machine, use the following command:
+    To run the default test scenario (e.g. Login Scenario) on your own machine, use the following command:

     .Net Core:

     ```
-    dotnet test --filter "TestCategory=Single"
+    dotnet test --filter Category=single
     ```

     To run a specific test scenario use the filter tagged to that feature file.

     ```
-    dotnet test --filter "TestCategory=<Tag>"
+    dotnet test --filter Category=<Tag>
     ```

     where,the argument 'Tag' can be any profile configured with filters in feature files for this repository.

-    E.g. Login Feature can be run by Tag "Single", Offer Feature can be run by Tag "Local",Product Feature can be run by Tag "Local_Parallel" ,User Feature can be run by Tag "Mobile",E2E Feature can be run by Tag "Parallel"[About the tests in this repository](#About-the-tests-in-this-repository) section.
+    E.g. "single", "e2e", "login", "user", "offers" and "product"

 -   Output

-    This run profile executes a single/local/mobile/parallel/local_parallel test on a single/multiple browser on BrowserStack.
+    This run profile executes a single test on a single browser on BrowserStack.
 Please refer to your [BrowserStack dashboard](https://automate.browserstack.com/) for test results.

+### Running entire suite in parallel on BrowserStack

+-   In this section, we will run the tests in parallel on a single browser OS combination on Browserstack.

+    How to run the test?

+    To run the entire test suite in parallel on a single BrowserStack browser, just run:

+    ```
+    dotnet test
+    ```

+    By default, the NUnit runner will only run 10 tests in parallel.
+This can changed from [AssemblyInfo.cs](browserstack_examples_specflowplus/Properties/AssemblyInfo.cs).
+You can change the `[assembly: LevelOfParallelism(10)]` tag where you can replace the number 10 with anny number you find appropriate

 ### [Web application hosted on internal environment] Running your tests on BrowserStack using BrowserStackLocal